 The large size of porphyry copper deposits, their relatively low-grade and the intimate association of fractured host rock, alteration and mineralisation makes them amenable to opencast mining methods.
 With relatively thin horizons such as those found in sediment-hosted copper deposits, higher grades are required as they are typically mined using underground methods.
+In addition, the polymetallic nature and broad lateral extent of these deposits make them attractive.
 VMS deposits are sometimes viewed as less favourable targets for mining companies when compared to porphyry and sediment-hosted copper deposits as a result of their complex mineralogy and shape.
 However, due to their polymetallic nature, VMS deposits are advantageous during periods of fluctuating metal prices.
 The shallow depth of formation of epithermal deposits generally allows the use of bulk open pit mining methods, although some higher grade deposits are selectively worked underground.